edd3173/Whealth/README.md

 # Whealth

-Access To Apple HealthKit Using ReacNative API.
+Access To Apple HealthKit Using ReactNative API.